-The Puma Magnify Nitro is available to buy now at Puma UK / Puma US.
+The Puma Magnify Nitro is available to buy now at Puma UK (opens in new tab) / Puma US (opens in new tab).
 Prices from £110/$140.
+Make sure you check our Puma discount codes to get the best price.
 Given how new these shoes are, it’s no surprise that the colour options are limited, but the Puma White-Sunblaze-Green Glare colourway is worth a look for sure.

 AUS prices TBC.

 ASICS Novablast 2 vs Puma Magnify Nitro: tech